XapaJIaMnu/gLM/README.md

 # gLM 0.2
 gLM the GPU based Language Model is an ngram language model implementation that takes in an arpa file as an input, binarizes it and queries it in batch.
+More details about the design and implementation can be found in this [paper](http://aclweb.org/anthology/P/P16/P16-1183.pdf), published at ACL 2016.

 ## Build
 ```bash